Irvington to Kino 138-Kilovolt Transmission Line and Kino Substation Projects

 New and improved transmission resources for continued reliability.

-Tucson Electric Power (TEP) has proposed building a new 138-kilovolt (kV) transmission line and substation and upgrading existing facilities in the City of Tucson to strengthen electric reliability for customers and, in particular, to meet growing energy needs in the area of South Kino Parkway and East 36th Street.
+Tucson Electric Power (TEP) is building a new 138-kilovolt (kV) transmission line and substation, and upgrading existing facilities in the City of Tucson to strengthen electric reliability for customers and, in particular, to meet growing energy needs in the area around South Kino Parkway and East 36th Street.

 TEP has made continual efforts to educate members of the community and the public about this project through briefings and presentations with community leaders, public open house meetings, stakeholder workshops, newsletters and other channels.